AlexisFlop/AlexisFlop/README.md

 ## Hi there
 ### I'm Henry Alexis Flores Lopez, but you can call me AlexisFlop 👋

-🔹 I'm a Universidad Centro Americana Jose Simeon Cañas student, El Salvador.
+🔹 I'm a Universidad Centro Americana Jose Simeon Cañas student, from El Salvador.

 ## ❤ Languages i learned to use: